 Latest Mission Info

-Weighing 2000 kg, GAIA will launch in 2013 aboard a Soyuz-Fregat.
+Weighing 2000 kg, GAIA launched on 19 December 2013 aboard a Soyuz-Fregat.
 GAIA will measure stellar velocities (both radial and positional) throughout the Local Group to create the most accurate 3D Milky Way chart and will stringently test general relativity and cosmological theories using its gargantuan bytes of classified information.

 Author: Paul J. Henney